-Want to behold the glory that is 'Nadia: The Secret of Blue Water - Nautilus Story I' in the comfort of your own home?
-Finding a streaming service to buy, rent, download, or watch the Hideaki Anno-directed movie via subscription can be a challenge, so we here at Moviefone want to do the heavy lifting.
+Eager to watch 'Nadia: The Secret of Blue Water - Nautilus Story I' on your favorite screen?
+Discovering a streaming service to buy, rent, download, or view the Hideaki Anno-directed movie via subscription can be challenging, so we here at Moviefone want to do right by you.

 Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Nadia: The Secret of Blue Water - Nautilus Story I' on each platform when they are available.
-Now, before we get into the nitty-gritty of how you can watch 'Nadia: The Secret of Blue Water - Nautilus Story I' right now, here are some finer points about the TOHO, GAINAX, NHK Enterprises, Group TAC adventure flick.
+Now, before we get into the various whats and wheres of how you can watch 'Nadia: The Secret of Blue Water - Nautilus Story I' right now, here are some specifics about the TOHO, GAINAX, NHK Enterprises, Group TAC adventure flick.

-Curious to know what the movie's about?
+Need a quick rundown of the movie?
 Here's the plot: "The first specially edited memorial episode featuring Jean’s narration.
 This is a breath-taking sea adventure action animation.
 The story centers on a series of critical battles by the indestructible submarine, Nautilus and the conflict between Captain Nemo and the Gargoyle.
 It’s a shorter, more streamlined version of Nadia called "The Nautilus Story", which all but eliminates the filler arc and concentrates on the struggle between Nemo and Gargoyle.
 Some scenes in the more pivotal episodes are cut as well.
 The compilation series was made by Hideaki Anno, who was said to have been dissatisfied with the final result of the TV show.
 The Nautilus Story was only released in Japan on VHS and laserdisc." .

 Nadia: The Secret of Blue Water - Nautilus Story